Cornbread is a delicious accompaniment to many different meals, and some people even make it simply to enjoy it as a snack.

 It might be best to double-check and see if you made mistakes with the ingredients.
 Fixing this error might be enough to make your next batch of homemade cornbread turn out better.

 Making cornbread is something that should be a lot of fun.
-Cornbread is so tasty and you want to be able to enjoy it with your family.
+It’s so tasty and you want to be able to enjoy it with your family.

-When the cornbread comes out of the oven and it’s gummy in the middle, you’re going to be disappointed.
+When it comes out of the oven and it’s gummy in the middle, you’re going to be disappointed.
 Something surely went wrong.

-It’s likely that you simply didn’t bake the cornbread long enough.
-Baking the cornbread for several more minutes might be all that is needed to fix this issue.
+It’s likely that you simply didn’t bake it long enough, and baking it for several more minutes might be all that is needed to fix this issue.

 You should check the cornbread with a toothpick to see if it’s truly finished baking.
 If it’s not, have patience and give it a bit more time.